-It is on the Seta River, the only river that flows to Kyoto and Osaka from Lake Biwa; on the banks of the so-called “Shishitobi” Gorge, where a legendary monk was said to have been carried by a mystical deer, and up nearly 800 stone steps that you will find Tachiki Kannon Temple.
+It is on the Seta River, the only river that flows to Kyoto and Osaka from Lake Biwa; on the banks of the so-called “Shishitobi” Gorge, where the legendary monk Kukai was said to have been carried by a mystical deer, and up nearly 800 stone steps that you will find Tachiki Kannon Temple.

 |Address||1231 Okuyama, Nango-cho, Ishiyama, Otsu City|